thanthese/bump-date/README.md

     13.03.30s->2y     => 15.03.30m->2y
     ->5d              => 13.04.04r->5d

+The `->` is only applied if (1) the date was complete (that is, it had a year, month, and day specified) or completely absent (not even a weekday), (2) there were no `+` adds, and (3) the `--plus` option was not used.
+The idea is that the date is "fixed" or "completed" before additional repetition rules are "applied" to it.

 The `:+` operator works almost the same way, but adds from *today* rather than the listed date.
-Use `->` for events that always happen on the same day (Monday night bowling), and `:+` for reminders you need *x* days after completing a task (even if you're 2 days late the house still doesn't need vacuuming again for another 4 days).
+Use `->` for events that always happen on the same day (Monday night bowling), and `:+` for reminders you need *n* days after completing a task (even if you're 2 days late the house still doesn't need vacuuming again for another 4 days).

     13.03.15f:+4d     => 13.04.03w:+4d